Our plan is simple

 Chris Aiken, MD - Director, Mood Treatment Center

 Chris is the director of the Mood Treatment Center, editor in chief of The Carlat Psychiatry Report, and is an instructor at Wake Forest School of Medicine.
 He is the author of Bipolar, Not So Much, a 2017 self-help book that focuses on natural recovery for mood disorders.
 He is a founding board member of Minds Renewed and completed his medical training at Yale, Cornell, and Duke.
 Chris believes that stress and mental illness can wear away at people’s values, and that faith offers a path to healing.
 He is encouraged that full recovery from most mental illnesses is possible and -- though the challenge is great -- he often sees people come out of it with a stronger and more personal connection to their maker.

 For more: www.linkedin.com/in/chris-aiken-b1176634

-Vance Brown, JD - CEO of National Cybersecurity Center; Executive Chairman, Co-founder and Interim CEO at Cherwell Software; Board President at Exponential Impact
+Vance Brown, JD - CEO at National Cybersecurity Center; Chairman/Co-founder at Cherwell Software; Board President at Exponential Impact

 Colorado Springs, CO